• Chemotherapy to shrink my tumor

 • Tumor remains but appears to be stable

 The tumor sat blocking the bile duct, wrapped around veins, and lying against my aorta.
 I went to UPMC Cancer Center, where I met Dr. Nathan Bahary, my oncologist.
-He and Dr. Herbert Zeh III, my surgeon, had a plan ready to go.
+He and Dr. Herbert Zeh III (now at UT Southwestern Medical Center, Dallas, Texas), my surgeon, had a plan ready to go.
 I was to do chemotherapy and then about four months into treatment I would have CyberKnife radiation.
 The hope was that the chemo and radiation would shrink the tumor enough so that Dr. Zeh could get in there to perform a robotic Whipple procedure and remove the tumor.

 The first three months or so of chemo was with 5-FU.
 I wore a pump home and got the chemo over a three-day stretch, every other week for a bit over three months as I remember it.
 At the end of each three-day session the nurse came to my house to disconnect me from the chemo pump.
 The pump is small so I was able to remain mobile even though I was hooked up.

 Unfortunately, the chemo did not pack the punch that the doctors were hoping for and there was just minimal shrinking of the tumor.
 At about this time they started CyberKnife radiation treatment.
 Little gold beads are inserted right into the tumor to act as a target for the radiation beam.
 This way the radiation beam is focused only on the tumor.

 During the actual treatments I was strapped into an air bed.
 The big radiation machine circled all the way around me, shooting at the beads in the tumor at designated angles.
 This procedure was done every other day over a six-day period, and each session lasted around 30 minutes.

 It takes some time before you actually know the results of this treatment, as your insides swell up a bit.
 Other than that the side effects from this CyberKnife radiation were minimal.